 A tomato plant that succumbs to frost will not regrow next year from the roots.
 At that point, your best bet is to pull out the old tomato plant and compost it to make room for next year’s crop.

-Tomato plants are perennials, which means they can survive longer than one year – as long as the climate is warm enough.
+Tomato plants are perennial, which means they can survive longer than one year – as long as the climate is warm enough.

 However, for practical purposes, tomatoes in cold climates are often treated as annuals.
 Annuals are plants that only last one year and do not regrow.